Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Background and fundamental of Non-centralized Continual Learning

 Although Non-centralized continual learning can be viewed as integrating CL algorithms into the NCL paradigm, it will introduce the following unique challenges. \begin{itemize} \item \textit{Local-Global Knowledge Forgetting}: On the one hand, distributed devices locally collect new data, and when models are trained on this new data, they may overwrite the knowledge learned from old data.
 On the other hand, data collection efficiency varies between different devices and there are issues with asynchronous communication.
 Devices that collect data quickly and communicate frequently tend to dominate the knowledge in the global model during global aggregation, potentially overwriting the knowledge from other devices.
 We summarize this challenge as local-global knowledge forgetting that will significantly impact the performance of NCCL systems. \item \textit{Spatial-Temporal Distribution Shift}: In NCL, different distributed devices often possess different data distributions.
 This situation evolves further in NCCL, where each distributed device collects new local data during the training process, potentially leading to a shift from its original data distribution.
 We refer to this phenomenon as the spatial-temporal distribution shift and consider it a significant yet unique challenge in NCCL. \item \textit{Deteriorating Privacy Threats}: Preserving data privacy for distributed devices has always been a paramount challenge in NCL and this issue becomes even more prominent in NCCL due to the need for privacy protection for each task.
 Furthermore, there may be certain correlations among different tasks, potentially facilitating attackers in obtaining a series of data privacy more conveniently.
 Meanwhile, to address the aforementioned two challenges, existing methods often employ additional techniques that involve a trade-off between performance and privacy.
 Therefore, we emphasize here that the issue of privacy and security in NCCL is a challenge that cannot be ignored. \item \textit{Ongoing Resource Overhead}: Resource overhead has been a popular research topic in NCL, as many IoT devices have limited hardware resources, preventing the realization of idealized local training and global communication.
 However, CL is often challenging and requires sophisticated algorithms and computational resources.
 Reducing ongoing resource overhead is a necessary challenge for the deployment of NCCL in practical scenarios. \end{itemize}

-In Section \ref{III}, we will first delve into existing methods with advanced techniques to alleviate catastrophic forgetting and distribution shift from data, method, and device three levels.
+In Section \ref{III}, we will first delve into existing methods with advanced techniques to alleviate catastrophic forgetting and distribution shift at the data, method, and device levels.
 Then, the following sections will review related work and address heterogeneity, privacy \& security, and real-world application issues separately.